-The basement is a great spot to build a designated laundry room due to its open layout and utility hookups.
+The basement is a great spot for a designated laundry room due to its open layout and utility hookups.
 Often, though, the aesthetics leave a lot to be desired.

 Storage is key to any laundry space.
 Open shelving is ideal for items you use often, such as detergent and dryer sheets.
 Countertops can also provide additional storage space and a spot for folding clean clothes.
 Cabinets, cubbies, and other closed storage units are better for stashing away things you don’t need as frequently, like other cleaning products and seasonal items.
 Incorporate a few types of storage options to really make the most of your space.